Foloso/MixSimulator/README.md

 The dataset "data/dataset_RI_Toamasina" is for the test and it comes from the Inter-connected energy mix of Toamasina Madagascar (2018) and Some information from the dataset is estimated.

 # Contact
-For questions and feedback related to PowNet, please send an email to r.andry.rasoanaivo@gmail.com or soloforahamefy@gmail.com or tokyandriaxel@gmail.com
+For questions and feedbacks related to the project, please send an email to r.andry.rasoanaivo@gmail.com or soloforahamefy@gmail.com or tokyandriaxel@gmail.com

 # Note
 This project is a work in progress so it can not yet used in production (Many changes are on their way).
 Feedbacks are welcome!